cyverse/irods-adm/coding-standards-bash.md

 #
 # Output:
 #  Unless otherwise indicated, it writes the status of the iRODS
-#  service on HOST to stdout in form interpretable by nagios.
+#  service on HOST to stdout in a form understood by nagios.
 #
 #  It writes progress messages to stderr.
 #